tabler/tabler/pages/_docs/avatars.md

 ## Avatar status

-Add an online or offline status indicator to show user's availability.
+Add a status indicator to your avatar to show, for instance, if a users is online or offline or indicate the number of messages they have received.

 {% capture code %}
 {% include ui/avatar.html person-id=11 %}